 How to Create a Powerful Video Abstract?

-Once you have selected the type of video abstract you want to create from the above-mentioned list, you must stick to the following tips to create an astounding video abstract.
+Once you have selected the type of video abstract you want to create from the above-mentioned list, you must stick to the following tips to create the abstract.

-As the purpose of the video abstract is to disseminate key concepts and findings of your study, following a strict schedule is important.
-Ideally, make the video abstract concise and crisp so that it does not seem too long and irrelevant to the topic of your study.
-An appealing video abstract must not be longer than 5 minutes.
+As the purpose is to disseminate key concepts and findings of your study, following a strict schedule is important.
+Ideally, make the abstract concise and crisp so that it does not seem too long and irrelevant to the topic of your study.
+An appealing abstract must not be longer than 5 minutes.
 Anything beyond 5 minutes would increase the chances of the researcher deviating from the topic and overwhelm the audience with unnecessary information.

-Create a framework and layout the flow of your video abstract as you do for a written one.
-Important elements that a video abstract must include are the research topic, aim of the study, author affiliations, introduction to the topic, brief description of the methods applied, results, and conclusion.
+Create a framework and layout the flow of the abstract as you do for a written one.
+Important elements that the abstract must include are the research topic, aim of the study, author affiliations, introduction to the topic, brief description of the methods applied, results, and conclusion.

 - Make sure to record your video in a silent place away from background noises.